junagrole/ptn_reference_wiki/PtN Story/Incidents/DisSea explosion.md

 ---
-tags:
+Tags:
   - black_ring
   - mystery
   - dissea
-short: An explosion in the DisSea contaminates much of the city and reveals BR000 N.F.: 84
+Short: An explosion in the DisSea contaminates much of the city and reveals BR000 N.F.: 84
-month: 12
+Month: 12
-day: 22
+Day: 22
-state: created
+State: created
-content: incident
+Content: incident
 ---
 In N.F.
 84.12.22 an explosion occurred in the [[DisSea]] region.
 Spreading [[Mania]] across the city.
 The initial explosion resulted in at least 97,231 [[Maniacs]].